Should we grout tank waste at Hanford?

 It is true, we do not endorse grouting Hanford tank waste.
 We want tank waste to be immobilized in glass (vitrified).
 We continue to support the long-standing litmus test of “as-good-as-glass” for any alternative tank waste immobilization technology.

-Our position on grout has recently been misunderstood as being against shipping Hanford waste off site and against grout.
+Our position on grout has been misunderstood as being against shipping Hanford waste off site and against grout.
 Neither are true.
 We want tank waste treatment and disposal done right, without cutting corners.
 This post gets into the specifics of our concerns about grouting tank waste and sending it off site.

 We do care about:

-What radionuclides and chemicals are in the final grouted waste form.
+What radionuclides and chemicals are in the final grouted waste form, and the total increased volume of the waste form.

 Where the waste is treated.